-There was beautiful portraits, landscapes, and sculptures, some of Freyja – who’s an artist – favorite painters, sketchers, and sculptors.
+There were beautiful portraits, landscapes, and sculptures, some of Freyja – who’s an artist – favorite painters, sketchers, and sculptors.

 The next day we started using our Big Bus Tours.
-Now, as a London commuter, I generally see these buses and tut ‘tourist’ but they are actually really good – I’m feeling I might even play tourist for the day soon and book the London version.
+Now, as a London commuter, I generally see these buses and tut ‘tourist’.
+But they are actually really good.

 Simple, full of beds and little nooks where you’re welcome to fall asleep.
 There’s even a cat, who was asleep on the hot tin roof!
 They’re dedicated to all literature, not just novels.

 I got two books whilst there:

 - All Grown Up by Jami Attenberg – as I was really after this book and I thought ‘why not buy it in this classic shop!’